-Photo 5 - Rear section with the tailplane and vertical stab removed and servo wires run to rear.
+Photo 7 - Rear section with the tailplane and vertical stab removed.

 - Position the servo on the two ply mounting tabs and attach the "L" bracket with 15mm wood screws. - Run the servo wire out of the bottom of the vertical stab. - Trial fit the phenolic control arm in the slot routed in the rudder at the factory.
 You may need to use a small carbide cutter to enlarge the slot slightly for a good fit.
 Be careful not to route through the other side of the control surface.
-A small piece of tape wrapped around the cutter at the proper depth will help prevent a mishap. - Roughen the surface of the control arm where it will glue into the rudder with 100 grit sandpaper. - Tape around the slot with masking tape and apply a liberal amount of Aeropoxy or Hysol into the slot to ensure it is secure but with no glue on your surfaces. - Locate lock clamp in the fuse rear section and slide the fin into place while routing the servo wire through the hole.
+A small piece of tape wrapped around the cutter at the proper depth will help prevent a mishap. - Roughen the surface of the control arm where it will glue into the rudder with 100 grit sandpaper. - Tape around the slot with masking tape and apply a liberal amount of Aeropoxy or Hysol into the slot (photo 4) to ensure it is secure but with no glue on your surfaces. - Locate lock clamp in the fuse rear section and slide the fin into place while routing the servo wire through the hole.
 Tighten the clamp.
-There is also a front screw for the fin for security. - Install a servo extension of the proper length to reach your receiver and secure the connection with a large piece of heat shrink or tape.
+If you feel necessary, drill and tap and additional screw in the front locating pin of the fin as pictured. - Install a servo extension of the proper length to reach your receiver and secure the connection with a large piece of heat shrink or tape.